Super99Master/Portable_Tape/README.md

 * Save

 ## TODO
 The .exe file is being created using PyInstaller using --onefile.
-This is grate for the purpuse of this project but it's really slow to open, 4 seconds more or less.
+This is great for the purpose of this project but it's really slow to open, 4 seconds more or less.
-In the end it works, if u don't mine clicking it and having to wait then it's perfect.
+In the end it works, if u don't mine having to wait then it's perfect.
-For those who really mind the 4 seconds, i'll try my best in optimizing it but there is a limit on how much i can speed up PyInstaller --onefile
+For those who really mind the 4 seconds, i'll try my best in optimizing it but there is a limit on how much i can speed up PyInstaller --onefile.